danielpeter/specfem3d_globe/03_running_the_mesher.md

 <span>`sgloberani_aniso`</span>
 By default, the code uses 3D <span>*anisotropic*</span> mantle model SGLOBE-rani (Chang et al. 2015) and the 3D crustal model includes perturbations from Crust2.0 (Bassin, Laske, and Masters 2000) as discussed in (Chang et al. 2015).
 Note that SGLOBE-rani uses transversely isotropic PREM as a background model, and that we use the PREM radial attenuation model when `ATTENUATION` is incorporated.

+<span>`SPiRaL`</span>
+A multiresolution global tomography model of seismic wave speeds and radial anisotropy variations in the crust and mantle developed by Simmons et al. (2021).
+Please see folder `DATA/spiral1.4` for further information on how to install the corresponding model files.

+<span>`GLAD_bkmns`</span>
+A Block Mantle & Spherical Harmonics (BKMNS) expansion model developed by Ciardelli et al. (submitted.) for global crust/mantle 3D models GLAD-M25 and GLAD-M15.
+Please see folder `DATA/gladm25` for further information on how to install the corresponding model files.

+for Mars:

+<span>`1D_Sohl_3d_crust`</span>
+This model adds a 3D crust on top of the 1D Mars model developed by Sohl and Spohn (1997).
+The crustal model is defined by the files in folder `DATA/crustmaps/marscrust*.cmap`

+<span>`1D_case65TAY_3d_crust`</span>
+This model adds a 3D crust on top of the 1D Mars model developed by Plesa et al. (2021).
+The crustal model is defined by the files in folder `DATA/crustmaps/marscrust*.cmap`

-When a 3D mantle model is chosen in `Par_file`, the simulations are performed together with the 3D crustal model Crust2.0.
-Alternatively, Crust2.0 can be combined with a higher resolution European crustal model EUCrust07 (Tesauro, Kaban, and Cloetingh 2008).
-This can be done by setting the crustal type to `ICRUST_CRUSTMAPS` in the `constant.h` file.
+When a 3D mantle model is chosen in `Par_file`, the simulations are performed together with the associated 3D crustal model.
+For example, model `s362ani` would use by default crustal model Crust2.0.
+To select the higher-resolution Crust1.0 crustal model instead, one can append it as an ending to the model name, i.e., `***<3D mantle>***_crust1.0`, as for example `s362ani_crust1.0`.
+In a similar way, various 3D crustal models defined such as `***_crust1.0`, `***_crust2.0`, `***_crustmaps`, `***_epcrust`, `***_eucrust`, `***_crustSH`, `***_sglobecrust` and `***_crustSPiRaL` can be combined with different mantle models.
+Regional higher-resolution models, such as the European crustal models EPcrust (Molinari and Morelli 2011) and EUCrust-07 (Tesauro, Kaban, and Cloetingh 2008) are embedded by default into the global crustal model Crust1.0.

 It is also possible to run simulations using a 3D mantle model with a 1D crustal model on top.
-This can be done by setting the model in `Par_file` to `<3D mantle>_1Dcrust`, e.g., `s20rts_1Dcrust, s362ani_1Dcrust`, etc. In this case, the 1D crustal model will be the one that is used in the 3D mantle model as a reference model (e.g., transversely isotropic PREM for s20rts, REF for s362ani, etc.).
+This can be done by setting the model in `Par_file` to `***<3D mantle>***_1Dcrust`, e.g., `s20rts_1Dcrust, s362ani_1Dcrust`, etc. In this case, the 1D crustal model will be the one that is used in the 3D mantle model as a reference model (e.g., transversely isotropic PREM for s20rts, REF for s362ani, etc.).

+Currently, the only anisotropic inner core model implemented is the one defined by Ishii et al. (2002).
+To use this anisotropic inner core model, one can append the ending `***<3D mantle>***_AIC` to the mantle model name.
+With the above crustal ending, as an example one could use `s362ani_crust1.0_AIC`.

 <span>`OCEANS`</span>
 Set to `.true.` if the effect of the oceans on seismic wave propagation should be incorporated based upon the approximate treatment discussed in Komatitsch and Tromp (2002b).
 This feature is inexpensive from a numerical perspective, both in terms of memory requirements and CPU time.
 This approximation is accurate at periods of roughly 20 s and longer.
 At shorter periods the effect of water phases/reverberations is not taken into account, even when the flag is on.

 <span>`ELLIPTICITY`</span>
 Set to `.true.` if the mesh should make the Earth model elliptical in shape according to Clairaut’s equation (Dahlen and Tromp 1998).
 This feature adds no cost to the simulation.
 After adding ellipticity, the mesh becomes elliptical and thus geocentric and geodetic/geographic latitudes and colatitudes differ (longitudes are unchanged).
 From Dahlen and Tromp (1998): “Spherically-symmetric Earth models all have the same hydrostatic surface ellipticity 1/299.8.
 This is 0.5 percent smaller than observed flattening of best-fitting ellipsoid 1/298.3.
 The discrepancy is referred to as the ”excess equatorial bulge of the Earth“, an early discovery of artificial satellite geodesy.”
 From Paul Melchior, IUGG General Assembly, Vienna, Austria, August 1991 Union lecture, available at www.agu.org/books: “It turns out that the spheroidal models constructed on the basis of the spherically-symmetric models (PREM, 1066A) by using the Clairaut differential equation to calculate the flattening in function of the radius vector imply hydrostaticity.
 These have surface ellipticity 1/299.8 and a corresponding dynamical flattening of .0033 (PREM).
 The actual ellipticty of the Earth for a best-fitting ellipsoid is 1/298.3 with a corresponding dynamical flattening of .0034.”

 Thus, flattening f = 1/299.8 is what is used in SPECFEM3D\_GLOBE, as it should.
-And thus eccentricity squared \(e^2 = 1 - (1-f)^2 = 1 - (1 - 1/299.8)^2 = 0.00665998813529\), and the correction factor used in the code to convert geographic latitudes to geocentric is \(1 - e^2 = (1-f)^2 = (1 - 1/299.8)^2 = 0.9933400118647\).
+And eccentricity squared \(e^2 = 1 - (1-f)^2 = 1 - (1 - 1/299.8)^2 = 0.00665998813529\), and the correction factor used in the code to convert geographic latitudes to geocentric is \(1 - e^2 = (1-f)^2 = (1 - 1/299.8)^2 = 0.9933400118647\).
 As a comparison, the classical World Geodetic System reference ellipsoid WGS 84 (see e.g. <http://en.wikipedia.org/wiki/World_Geodetic_System>) has \(f = 1/298.2572236\).

+For Mars, a flattening factor 1/169.8 is used (based on Smith et al. 1999, Science, 284).
+For Moon, a flattening factor 1/901.0 is currently taken.
+These values can be modified in file `setup/constants.h`.

 <span>`TOPOGRAPHY`</span>
 Set to `.true.` if topography and bathymetry should be incorporated based upon model ETOPO4 (NOAA 1988).
 This feature adds no cost to the simulation.
-It you want to use other topographic models, use the script download\_the\_whole\_topography\_database\_if\_you\_want\_other\_topographic\_models.bash provided in the root directory of the code and change the name of the topographic model to use in file `setup/constants.h.in` before configuring the code with the `configure` script.
+If you want to use other topographic models, please see folder `DATA/topo_bathy/` for further infos and change the name of the topographic model to use in file `setup/constants.h` before re-compiling the code.

 <span>`GRAVITY`</span>
 Set to `.true.` if self-gravitation should be incorporated in the Cowling approximation (Komatitsch and Tromp 2002b; Dahlen and Tromp 1998).
 Turning this feature on is relatively inexpensive, both from the perspective of memory requirements as well as in terms of computational speed.